Maneren/KIV-CPP/README.md

 # KIV/CPP

-This is a repository for the KIV/CPP course.
+This is a repository for the KIV/CPP course - Programming in C++.

 ## Cviceni